johnjustine5646/Document_Chat/README.md

 ## What Each Part Does
 1. User Interface:

   - This is the main page where you upload PDFs and type your questions.
   - It uses Streamlit (a library for Python).
 2. PDF Text Extraction:

  - Reads text from PDFs with PyMuPDF.
 If it doesn’t work, it tries OCR with Pytesseract.
 Don’t forget to install Tesseract separately, or it won’t work!
 3. Embedding Generation:

  - Converts the PDF text into embeddings with SentenceTransformer.
 These embeddings are just numbers that represent the text.
-It's hard to explain what embeddings are, but they make finding similar stuff easier.
 4. FAISS Index:

- - Stores embeddings in something like a "vector database" so the app can quickly find the best match for your questions.
+ - Stores embeddings in  "vector database" so the app can quickly find the best match for your questions.
 5. Groq AI and TinyLlama Models:

  - Groq is a chatbot API (like ChatGPT but not).
  - TinyLlama is a language model for responses, but we made it even better by fine-tuning it.